Year One: Foundations

 The third year is about continuing the training, integrating the work of the first two years, working in the CBT, and graduating into the profession.
 Studio work continues, but is more about putting the craft together than breaking it down into components.
 Actors are challenged to take full control of their process.
 Each actor develops and realizes a Project in Lieu of Thesis that culminates with a performance component.
 Production work becomes more prominent, and the faculty begins to work in more of a coaching capacity.
 Actors have opportunities to teach undergraduate beginning acting classes, and/or to assist senior faculty with Directing, Play Analysis, Introduction to Theatre, Shakespearean Text, or other classes.
 The Clarence Brown Theatre season is selected with a greater eye to finding featured roles for third year actors.

 In the final term, actors’ focus naturally shifts to entering the marketplace.
-We try to serve the actor in two ways at once: to continue the training practice that will sustain them in a difficult profession, and to support them with an introduction to the profession.
+We try to serve the actors in two ways at once: to continue the training that will sustain them in a difficult profession, and to support them with an introduction to the profession.
 Basic work in voice, speech, movement, text, and acting is still done, though more independently by each actor.
-We also offer workshops in acting for the camera and auditioning; guidance in professional presentation; assistance in arranging auditions and apprenticeships; and help with networking.
-A fully funded showcase of scenes is presented in New York, usually in early May, in association with other prestigious programs.
+We continue to offer guest artist workshops, as well as guidance in professional presentation, assistance in arranging auditions and apprenticeships, and help with networking.
+Each graduating ensemble to date has presented a fully funded showcase of scenes in New York, usually in early May, in association with other prestigious programs.
+With the current class of 2018, we are reassessing and seeking to innovate new approaches to showcasing talent through digital media.

-For more information, proceed to the Curriculum and Showcase pages through the links above left.
+For more information, proceed to the Curriculum and Showcase pages through the links above.